Force over Distance: Chapter 15

 “We've got an urgent situation in one of the newly accessible labs.
 I guess a machine got turned on?
 No word yet on what it might be doing.”

 “I have to see it.
 I'm not omniscient.”
-Rush's tone was deliberately wry, a paper-thin veneer over the conflict that Young could still feel in his mind.
+The delivery was impressively wry, given the conflict swirling through the man’s mind.

 Rush's radio went off.
 “Dr. Rush, this is Brody, please respond.”